SynteLang/SynteLang/README.md

 To install Go see information here: [Download and install Go](https://go.dev/doc/install)

+MacOS: You may need to install `pkg-config` and `sdl2`.
+You can use `brew` for this, which you will need to install if you don't have it.

-Linux: You may need to add the directory that Go installs in to your $PATH environment variable.
+Linux and MacOS: You may need to add the directory that Go installs in to your $PATH environment variable.
 Try `export PATH=$PATH:/usr/local/go/bin`
 Or you can type `~/go/bin/synte` instead.

 You can run on Android: